anweshar99/Technical-Writing-Portfolio/README.md

 - Google Docs

 ## Note
-These samples are anonymized and created for demonstration purposes only.
+These samples are created for demonstration purposes only.